booleanbites/houzi-doc/_docs/houzi-builder/12_customize-add-property-form.md

 - Click **Done** button and a new field will be added in the section.

 - By clicking **Cancel** button, all changes will be discarded and field will not be added in the section.

+- If you have *multiple* form fields and you want to re-arrnage the posotion of a particular form field, you can simply [Re-arrange the form field](#re-arrange) as per your desire.

 # Edit Page